rpanch1/angular-nodejs-project/README.md

 - Navigate to the Frontend folder from a terminal
 - Install dependencies: npm install
 - Start application: ng serve -o
+- To create the first admin account register an account using email: admin@email